 He is also a member of the low brass duo, RAGE THORMBONES, with Weston Olencki, Trio Kobayashi, wildUp, and is an assistant director of wasteLAnd music.
-Matt teaches trombone and euphonium at the Los Angeles City College (LACC).
+Matt teaches trombone and euphonium at the Herb Alpert Music Center at Los Angeles City College (LACC).

 Matt has performed for the Monday Evening Concerts, LA Phil's Green Umbrella, Darmstadt Music Course, Dartington International Summer School, Hamburg's KlangWerkTage and Kampnagel, Berlin's 7Hours, Palimpsest Ensemble, InAuthentica, the New Century Players, ICE, The Ensemble at CalArts, and for the Atrux Collective, as well as presenting guest lectures at CalArts, UCSD, UCSB, University of British Columbia, and Simon Fraser University.
 In addition to completing residencies at Harvard, Stanford, UCSD, UCSC, and UCLA, Matt has upcoming residencies at NYU, CalArts, and National Sawdust.
 He has recorded works for release of Populist, Mode, Hat Hut, and Innova Records.